Frequently Asked Questions

 - Lower income (especially student income)

 What is an award letter?

-All the schools you applied to will send you a financial aid award letter in April/May.
-Make sure to respond to your award letter ASAP so you don't miss any aid deadlines.
-This letter may include information such as the following:
+All the schools you applied to will send you a financial aid award notification sometime between December and March.
+Make sure to respond to your award notification ASAP so you don’t miss any aid deadlines.
+This notification may include information such as the following:

 What is a grant and how do I get one?

 Federal grants are a type of aid that is awarded by the federal government.
 Grants for college students do not have to be repaid.
 Grants are based upon financial need, as calculated by the federal aid program.
 The first step is to complete the FAFSA.
 A school grant is awarded directly from your chosen school.
 To learn more about your school's grants, visit their Web site or financial aid office.

 What is a Direct Loan and how do I get one?

 A Direct Loan is a low-cost student loan offered to eligible students enrolled in American institutions of higher education and is sponsored by the federal government.
 See the "Direct Loans" section for more details.